nion-software/nionswift/docs/user_interface.rst

 * Click and drag a utility panel by its title bar to rearrange the layout of the shown panels.

-* Layer utility panels by dropping one utility panel onto another.
-If two or more panels are layered, selection buttons will appear at the bottom of the panel to switch between them.
+* Stack utility panels by dropping one utility panel onto another.
+If two or more panels are in a stack, selection buttons will appear at the bottom of the panel to switch between them.

-* Pop utility panels out into a separate window by dragging the panel away from the main window by the title bar.
+* Expand utility panels into a separate window by dragging the panel away from the main window by the title bar.

 * Resize a utility panel by clicking and dragging from its edges.